How fleet managers can use location data to revolutionize insurance

 “Once enrolled in GMF, we begin receiving driving data from the fleet’s telematic service provider (TSP).
 We also gather other data such as time of operation, area of operation, garage location, odometer readings and more to aid the insurer in understanding where and when the fleet operates, how many trips per day each vehicle makes and so on.”

 SpeedGauge starts with the Vehicle Identification Number (VIN) from which they derive the make, model, year and type of vehicle.
 Vehicle age, mileage and classification help to understand the vehicle's performance capabilities, limitations and safety-assist technologies.

 “We use GPS-based vehicle location and speed, as well as the GPS time/date stamp to understand where and how a vehicle has been driven,” says Carver.
-“This helps us calculate number of trips per day, average distance travelled, radius of operation for the business, garage location of the vehicle(s), overall vehicle mileage and more.
+“This helps us calculate the number of trips per day, the average distance traveled, the radius of operation for the business, garage location of the vehicle(s), overall vehicle mileage and more.
 And we use our own proprietary database of publicly available posted speed limits for every segment of roadway (which is updated daily).
 The comparison of recorded speed to the posted limit reveals over-the-limit speed incidents.
 The ratio of such over-the-limit incidents to all observations gives us a view of the driver's propensity to speed.”